RusieckiRoland/CardActionMicroservice/CardActionMicroservice/Documents/ADR/ADR-2.md

      - Dynamic changes to configuration during deployment or runtime.

 3. **Embedded JSON Configuration for Unit Tests**
-   - For unit tests, a hardcoded JSON configuration is embedded directly in the test code.
+   - For unit tests, a copy of JSON configuration with additional verison nb.
    - This ensures that unit tests remain **deterministic** and independent of external file changes.
    - New test cases can be easily added to validate extended or modified configurations.